JoseLion/lynxts/README.md

 Lynx.ts is a [React Context](https://react.dev/learn/passing-data-deeply-with-context) based Form Provider.
 However, thanks to the brilliant [use-context-selector](https://github.com/dai-shi/use-context-selector) the re-renders caused by changes in the context are drastically reduced.
 The `use-context-selector` hook implements [React's RFC context selector](https://github.com/reactjs/rfcs/pull/119) in user land, this way we can specifically select what we need from the context and avoid unnecessary re-renders when unused parts of the context change.

-Being a TypeScript-first library, you'll find type-safety on every turn: validation, simple/array/nested fields, form submision, etc. The codebase also follows a [full memoization principle](https://attardi.org/why-we-memo-all-the-things/), which makes Lynx.ts fast and ready for small and big projects.
+Being a TypeScript-first library, you'll find type-safety on every turn: validation, simple/array/nested fields, form submision, etc. The codebase also follows a [full memoization principle](https://attardi.org/why-we-memo-all-the-things/), which makes Lynx.ts fast and performant on small or big projects.

 ## Compatibility